eshwen/SemivisibleJets/README.md

 ## To do <a name="todo"></a>

-- In gridpack generation, switch from LSF to a different batch system when submitting jobs for the MG decay channels
 - When running FullSim Condor step, consider copying `runFullSimCondor.sh` to `work_space` with some sort of identifier (date+time stamp?), so that running is more self contained (i.e., if I ran some jobs, edited that script, then wanted to resubmit).
 Then make sure the correct `runFullSim` script is called when submitting/resubmitting.
-- Consider adding alpha_d/Lambda_d to `model_name`
+- Add alpha_d/Lambda_d to `model_name`
 - Change gen fragment such that the dark meson can decay into more than just d quarks.
 Would need to figure out how to distribute remaining branching fraction (1-r_inv) amongst the decays.
 - Change gen fragment such that there's hadronisation to two dark mesons (so n_f = 2 physical makes sense), with one species decaying invisibly and one to SM quarks.
 But would need to figure out how to implement r_inv such that the proportion of invisibly decaying dark mesons = r_inv.
 - Consider changing dark quarks to spin-1/2 in MadGraph model files (would have to change `spin` attribute in particles.py to '2').
 Find out if that will affect decays or anything.
 Would also need to consider the spin of the dark hadron (see HV documentation in Pythia for PDGIDs).
 - See if I still need to do the confinement scale rescaling
 - Add n_c to config file?
 How would changing value affect things physically/kinematically?
+- Optimise `runLHERetrieval.py`.
+Changing PDGIDs and splitting LHE file take a while

 - Whenever I change/update things, remember to update the README as well